SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 \subsubsection{\textbf{Model variants.}}

-We note that some LLM‑based baselines~\cite{LLMESR, LLM4SBR} incorporate LLM embeddings of item metadata as additional item features. \proposed is compatible with this design by concatenating fixed LLM embeddings (LE) with the base session embedding.
+We note that all LLM‑based baselines (i.e., LLM4SBR, LLM-ESR, RLMRec, and ProfileRec) incorporate LLM embeddings (LE) of item metadata as additional item features. \proposed is compatible with this design.
 To ensure a fair comparison, we also report the results of this variant, denoted as \textbf{\proposed\!+LE}.
-All methods use LLM embeddings from \texttt{text‑embedding‑ada‑002}.
+Specifically, for each item in a session, we obtain a trainable base embedding and a frozen LLM-derived embedding.
+For a fair comparison under a fixed dimensionality budget, the LLM-derived embedding is projected to $d/2$ dimensions using a two-layer MLP, and combined with the base embedding of the same dimensionality to form a $d$-dimensional session representation.
+Each branch is encoded using the same SBR model, and the resulting outputs are concatenated to obtain the final session embedding.
+For LLM embeddings, we employ OpenAI's \texttt{text-embedding-ada-002}, except in Table~\ref{tab:llama} where embeddings from the corresponding Llama model are adopted.